 Due to the ongoing winter storm, City facilities, including City Hall and all Parks, Recreation and Culture facilities, will be closed on Tuesday, Feb.
 18. This is due to the forecasted winter storm resulting in dangerous travel conditions.

-What items are prohibited from your household trash?
+What items are prohibited from being tossed in my household trash?

 Call the Solid Waste Division at 785-832-3032 for all questions regarding prohibited items or visit the Residential Trash Collection page for more information.